ukaea/CRCOpenROS2Driver/README.md

 ## Installation

-Follow these steps on a native **Ubuntu 24.04** terminal.
+Follow the steps below on an **Ubuntu 24.04** terminal (preferably running the Real-time Ubuntu kernel with the PREEMPT_RT patch for improved determinism and low latency).
 This ROS 2 control driver officially supports Rolling on the main branch, Jazzy on a separate actively maintained branch, and includes an unmaintained Humble branch for legacy use.

 <details>
   <summary> How to install ROS 2 Rolling </summary>